Countless variables can affect how much product you will sell in a given period.

 Another approach is the qualitative demand forecasting method, which relies on opinions from experts either outside or within the company to generate multiple forecasts and then synthesize them to produce a final result.

-Quantitative demand forecasting can also employ surveys of the target audience, which can provide insights that might be missed by people within the organization.
-However, one of the more significant demand forecasting constraints with this approach is the difficulty of ensuring the survey is an accurate representation of your audience.
+Quantitative forecasting can also employ surveys of the target audience, which can provide insights that might be missed by people within the forecasting and demand management organization.
+However, one of the more significant demand planning constraints with this approach is the difficulty of ensuring the survey is an accurate representation of your audience.

 Demand forecasting is one of the most powerful tools for predicting future sales.
 It’s also an effective method for optimizing your business so that it can handle shifts in demand in the most cost-effective way possible.

-At Revel Systems, we offer a cutting-edge POS platform that helps ensure your sales processes remain efficient, helping you collect valuable data so you can make more accurate predictions in the future.
+At Revel Systems®, we offer a cloud-native POS system that helps ensure your sales processes remain efficient, helping you collect valuable data so you can make more accurate predictions in the future.

 To learn more, contact us today and request a free demo!